lsst-sqre/sqr-017/index.rst

 Proposal
 --------

-Packages construct a ``job`` that contains ``measurements``, ``blobs`` and ``provenance``.
-This ``job``, serialized to JSON, is sent over the logger.
-A special metric logger is used that saves this log statement to a separate file.
-A next-generation post-qa sends this job to SQUASH's REST API.
+Packages construct a ``Job`` that contains ``Measurements``, ``blobs`` and ``Provenance``.
+This ``Job``, serialized to JSON, is sent over the logger.
+A special Metric logger is used that saves this log statement to a separate file.
+A next-generation post-qa sends this Job to SQUASH's REST API.

-* Bonus: Packages could provide Jupyter Notebooks that locally consume the log data to show plots and pass/fail specification status.
+* Bonus: Packages could provide Jupyter Notebooks that locally consume the log data to show plots and pass/fail Specification status.
 * Bonus: make validate_base capable of generating the Jupyter Notebook!
 * Bonus: share Bokeh plots between notebooks and SQUASH.

-How specifications are registered
+How Specifications are registered
 =================================

 Design principles
 -----------------

-* ``Specifications`` are a mechanism for LSST staff to monitor a ``MeasurementView`` and be alerted whenever a new ``measurement`` exceeds a threshold or range.
+* ``Specifications`` are a mechanism for LSST staff to monitor a ``MeasurementView`` and be alerted whenever a new ``Measurement`` exceeds a threshold or range.
-* It needs to be easy for any LSST staff member to register a new ``specification``; they should not be required to contact SQuaRE to register or change a ``specification``.
+* It needs to be easy for any LSST staff member to register a new ``Specification``; they should not be required to contact SQuaRE to register or change a ``Specification``.
 * Specifications should be available offline, but be synced to SQUASH.

 Proposal
 --------
 There is a common EUPS package that contains ``Specifications`` in a YAML format.
-These specifications are available, through a Python API, to packages so that they can show real-time pass/fail status of measurements.
-The specifications are also synchronized with the SQUASH database.
-If someone wants to be alerted by a specification, they sign themselves up as an owner of the specification.
+These Specifications are available, through a Python API, to packages so that they can show real-time pass/fail status of Measurements.
+The Specifications are also synchronized with the SQUASH database.
+If someone wants to be alerted by a Specification, they sign themselves up as an owner of the Specification.